Deltares/ra2ce/docs/network_module/network_module.rst

 Network from vector data
 ----------------------------

-There are two ways to create a network from vector data.
+There are three ways to create a network from vector data.
 The first is to clean the data yourself before using the Network Module and to then use the :py:class:`~ra2ce.graph.network_wrappers.vector_network_wrapper.VectorNetworkWrapper` class to read and process the data (e.g., a GeoPackage) to a network.
 The second is to use the :py:class:`~ra2ce.graph.network_wrappers.shp_network_wrapper.ShpNetworkWrapper` class to read in a shapefile, clean it and process it to a network.

+The user can also read in a pre-defined shapefile using the ra2ce_basics_shapefile example notebook, where the user can practice with pre-defined data and required folder structure and data format.

 Network overlay with hazard data
 ----------------------------